 Reliability & safety

 Parts sharing is sometimes seen as an unedifying practice, but the S5’s relation to the prosaic Audi A4 saloon actually makes it easier to recommend.
 That’s because Euro NCAP recently awarded the A4 the full five stars, despite the test criteria being toughened up recently.
 All S5s come with the usual clutch of airbags and an electronic stability programme, as well as upgraded brakes and an autonomous emergency braking system that works at speeds up to 52mph.
-The ‘Driver Assistance Pack – Tour’ may be expensive at £1,250, but this does get you a host of sophisticated systems, including one that’ll drive the car for you in certain circumstances.
+The ‘Driver Assistance Pack – Tour’ may be expensive, but this does get you a host of sophisticated systems, including one that’ll drive the car for you in certain circumstances.

 Reliability is harder to gauge given the fact that the S5 specifically hasn’t appeared in our 2022 Driver Power customer satisfaction survey.
 However, its less-sporty Audi A5 sibling came in above average for reliability in 25th place, although it uses a different range of engines.
 Audi as a brand came in a disappointing 22nd place out of 29 manufacturers in the same customer satisfaction survey overall, with around 19% of respondents reporting a fault with their car in the first year.
 Still, this is a better reliability result than Mercedes, which saw 27% of respondents reporting a fault in the first year – Mercedes came just behind Audi in 23rd place overall.
 Audi also beat BMW’s reliability score, with 23% of BMW owners reporting a first year fault, however BMW did place higher overall as a brand coming in 16th place.